-The key pair is generated in a cryptographic module connected to the application server that uses the private key to generate electronic seals or timestamps.
+The key pair is generated in a cryptographic module connected to the signature server that uses the private key to generate electronic signatures in the name of the certificate's holder.

 The certificate request consists of a PKCS#10 request signed by the new private key.
-It is manually provided to the Registration Authority.
+It is sent from the signature server to the Registration Authority via a web service, using HTTPS transport protocol.
 The Registration Authority verifies that a private key can not be used more than once to ask for a certificate within a CA.